Passage, Fold & Multipolar

 The Passage series, a new departure in his oeuvre, remains reflective and analytical, while celebrating the irregular and rhythmic patterns of life with a vibrant and optical three-dimensionality.

 The triptych format is central to the Fold paintings.
-Here two serene, contemplative side panels flank a central middle panel or active field where forces such as gravitation, cohesion, order as well as cultural convention are examined, creating a multipolar continuum of interdependent information that forms a single, internal coherent structure.
+Here two serene, contemplative side panels flank a central middle panel or active field where forces such as gravitation, cohesion, order as well as cultural convention are examined, creating a multipolar continuum that forms a single, internal coherent structure.

 The Multipolar series coordinates the cartography of the centre with that of the periphery, while incorporating contradiction into its essential structure, opening up a new field of vision.